SimonJayed/CreatHive/frontend/System.md

     *   Replace inline styles with `className`.
     *   Verify functionality remains identical.
     *   **Verification**: Always check if users' artworks and blogs are showing up properly where they should be (Profile, Blogs Feed, and Artwork pages).
+    *   **Profile Page Reuse**: The Profile page MUST reuse the existing `ArtworkCard` (from Explore) and `BlogCard` (from Blogs Feed) components.
+Do not duplicate card markup.
+The Profile should only pass a filter (e.g., `artistId`) to show the specific user's work, but the UI component itself must be identical.

 ## Iconography
 **Library**: `lucide-react`